Goldmanvision/Diplomagic_GDD/tools/local-ui/README.md

 CI tick: 2025-08-24T15:54:35

 ## CI bypass
-- Manual: Run the local-ui-pack workflow with `skip_checks=true`.
+- Manual: Run the local-ui-pack workflow with `skip_pack=true`.
-- Label: Add `skip-local-ui-checks` to the PR to trigger a skip run.
+- Label: Add `skip-local-ui-pack` to the PR to trigger a skip run.